pedrora/Theory-of-Absolutely-Everything/README.md

 _ToAE foundational - theorem_ - theorem of Finite Self-Reference Impossibility

+and
+_ToAE foundational - persistence recursion and force under finite self-reference_ - and why it must be fractal until a yet unknown topology that meets all conditions exists.

-These two documents represent the logical bedrock of the entire theory.
+These three documents represent the logical bedrock of the entire theory.
 If you want to really understand the inner workings, they are indispensable.

 The 'core' document provides axioms and an serves as a guide to the other documents